CHIMNEY SWEEP AND HEARTH PROFESSIONAL OF CT MA AND RI

 The best way to fix the problem is to remove old rusted chimney tops and replace it with a new one.
 We use and recommend stainless steel for its strength and ability to resist rust.
-You can use the regular galvanized metal when is less costly but not as long lasting.
+You can use the regular galvanized metal when it is less costly but not as long-lasting.
 The cost difference is usually $150-$175 less than stainless steel.

 What is a chimney liner?

 Currently, most masonry chimneys are built with terra-cotta clay tiles stacked and mortared inside the brick structure.
 These tiles serve as a gas-tight and heat-resistant insulator against the masonry structure.
 Without a liner, or with cracked and damaged liners, there would be heat transfer or actual seepage through the brick and mortar.
-A liner is a stainless steel tube inserted into a chimney to draft a furnace, wood stove or fireplace.
+A liner is a stainless steel tube inserted into a chimney to draft a furnace, wood stove, or fireplace.
 The appliance will vent through that stainless pipe and use the existing chimney structure as an encasement.
-New liners are gas tight systems and may be insulated for highest efficiency.
+New liners are gas-tight systems and maybe insulated for the highest efficiency.
 This system can solve most drafting and safety issues of chimney fire damaged or older unlined chimney flues.
 For more info about chimney Liners and the Chimney Safety Institute click here

 How often should my dryer vent be cleaned?